-- A. New buildings. - B. Renovations where the entire building or large portions of the building are being renovated. - C. Smaller renovations where confusion may result from the renovation or where new rooms are created. - D. Existing buildings in order to improve clarity and wayfinding. - E. All accessible spaces with a minimum 3' ceiling height are required to have a room number.
-Each room shall have only one number, regardless of the number of doors used to access a room. - F. Renovations and additions to existing buildings shall trigger a review of the existing room numbering system and a determination will be made by PDC to the extent to which renumbering is required.
+- A. New buildings - B. Renovations where the entire building or large portions of the building are being renovated - C. Smaller renovations where confusion may result from the renovation or where new rooms are created - D. Existing buildings in order to improve clarity and wayfinding. - E. Rooms shall have only one number, regardless of the number of doors used to access that room.
+All accessible spaces with a minimum 3' ceiling height are required to have a room number. - F. Renovations and additions to existing buildings shall trigger a review of the existing room numbering system and a determination will be made by PDC the extent to which renumbering is required.